Russian Empire national football team: History

-The Russian Empire played its first unofficial international in October 1910 against Bohemia national team, of Czech Republic, a 5–4 win.
+The Russian Empire played its first unofficial international in October 1910 against Bohemia national team (the Kingdom of Bohemia was then a Crown Land in Austria-Hungary), a 5–4 win.
 The All-Russian Football Union was founded in January 1912 and it was admitted to FIFA in the same year.
 The first official international for the team was the second round match against Finland national team at the 1912 Summer Olympics in Stockholm, with the Finns competing separately despite being a part of Russia at the time.

 The development of league football in Russia was stopped by the outbreak of First World War in 1914.
 Meetings with the Germany national team and France national team were planned for the spring of 1915, but the matches were cancelled.
 A large number of players were killed in the war and others fled the country after the 1917 October Revolution.
 The Soviet Union national football team was formed in August 1923 and it was accepted by FIFA as the successor of the Russian Empire football team, itself becoming the Russia national football team in 1992.